harieamjari/dats/doc/dats-2-tutorial.md

 # The Basics

 Toward playing music, there must be series of notes written for the player to read.
-For dats, a note is declared with the keyowrd `n`. `n` must contain two arguments, a length and a pitch, each are separated by a comma:
+For dats, a note is declared with the keyword `n`. `n` must contain two arguments, a length and a pitch, each are separated by a comma:

 ```